ckeditor/ckeditor5/docs/getting-started/setup/ui-language.md

 ### CDN

-To use a different language than the default one (English), you need to load the editor together with the preferred language:
+To use different language than the default one (English), you need to load the editor together with the preferred language:

 ```html
 <script src="https://cdn.ckeditor.com/ckeditor5/dist/ckeditor.js"></script>